Pallet Art Number 1 - With Photo Transfer

 Step 4: Attaching the Frame to the WoodReassemble your frame and hang a 4 x 6 photograph from the clothespins.
 Simply hot glue the frame onto the pallet wood.
 I like how photos can be switched up whenever you wish.

-There you have it, a trio of easy to make Nursery Pallet Art!
+There you have it, a trio of DIY Nursery Pallet Art!

 I can't wait to hang these in my grandson's nursery!
-But before I do I had to leave him with a special note on the back of each one.
+But before I do I had to leave him with a special note on the back.

-These could be made for any room, any gender, at any age.
+These could be made for any room, any gender, and any age.
 Have I inspired you to make some for your home?